bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/quickstart/_index.md

 # Quickstart

 This guide will help you to get started with the go-asyncapi tool.
-In this example we'll create a simple echo Websocket server that listens for incoming messages and sends them back to the client.
+In this example, we'll create a simple echo Websocket server that listens for incoming messages and sends them back to the client.

 The following AsyncAPI document describes one server and one channel with two operations: `publish` and `subscribe`: